Cubs vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite four times over their past 10 games and lost each of those contests.
+- The Cubs have played as the favorite in four of their past 10 games and have gone 1-3 in those contests.

 - In their last 10 games with a total, the Cubs and their opponents have combined to hit the over four times.